Contact Us

 • Do I already have something similar to this in my closet?

 • Decide what you DO want: Once you’ve cleaned out your current closet, it’s time to figure out what you do want and need for your zero waste wardrobe.
 When you go grocery shopping you usually make a list, right?
-The same should be true for clothes shopping.
+The same should be true for conscious clothes shopping.
 This will help you have a plan and stick to it.
 The goal is to avoid buying things you don’t actually need, thus adding to the waste.
 Also, jot down items you tend to buy a lot of, so you know to avoid buying any more of them.

 Related Reading: 7 Steps to Organize Your Donations While Staying At Home